biglimp/qgis-fusion/README.md

 Known limitations
 -----------------
 For some users, multiple files cannot to be selected for the QgsProcessingParameterFile class.
 That means that, although most of the FUSION algorithms accept a set of .las files as input, you will only be able to select one in the corresponding file selector.
-You can, however, use a multiple input by directly typing the filepaths (not selecting it in the file selector) in the textbox, separated by semicolons (;).
+You can, however, use a multiple input by directly typing the filepaths (not selecting it in the file selector) in the textbox, separated by semicolons (;) OR use a wildcard (*.las) to select all las-files in a directory.

 Using FUSION/LDV in a stand-alone Python script
 -----------------------------------------------